kowainik/shellmet/README.md

 ## Usage example

-This README contains usage example of the `shellmet` library.
+This README contains the usage example of the `shellmet` library.
 The example is runnable.
 You can build and execute with the following command:

 ```shell